jessepav/lacygoill-wiki-backup/vim/vimL.md

 Useful  if you  want to  parse the  command-line to  install some  configuration depending on the flags which were passed to Vim on the shell's command-line.

-## How to get the path to a parent of a given directory?

-Use `fnamemodify()`, and `:p:h:h` if the directory exists, `:p:h` otherwise.

-    echo fnamemodify($HOME . '/.vim', ':p:h:h')
-    /home/user~

-    echo fnamemodify($HOME . '/.vam', ':p:h')
-    /home/user~

----

-You need two `:h`  in the first case, because `:p` adds a  trailing slash to the path if the directory exists.

-    echo fnamemodify($HOME . '/.vim', ':p')
-    /home/user/.vim/~
-    echo fnamemodify($HOME . '/.vam', ':p')
-    /home/user/.vam~

-This has an effect on the `:h` modifier, because the latter considers a trailing slash as a (empty) path component.

 ## Why should I prefix any call to `system[list]()` with `:silent`?

 When vim is running, the terminal is in “raw” mode: it sends a character as soon